 “I’m spreading that natural gene (of entrepreneurship) down to my third generation,” she said.
 “It’s fun.
 I just want them to be a different kind of sponge and be able to absorb something really positive.
 I hear them brag, ‘My grandma got a shop!’”

 Prentiss focuses her time and effort on her business and family.
 But that doesn’t mean she’s absent from community building.
 Clients come from all over the state, even from Wisconsin and Iowa, to see her.
-In fact, who women who run businesses on Payne found their spaces while getting their hair done with Prentiss.
+In fact, two women who run businesses on Payne found their spaces while getting their hair done with Prentiss.

 “We vent, cry, kick, scream,” she laughs.
 “We’re each other’s support system.
 We share all kinds of networks, different resources and whatever it is we’re working on.
-That's what i’m learning.
+That's what I’m learning.
 I used to be prideful and not reach out to others if I had a question because I didn’t want to seem dumb.
-But now I know that there are no dumb questions and i’m reaching out.
+But now I know that there are no dumb questions and I’m reaching out.
 Make it happen.”